BruleeTea/Calendar/README.md

 # Calendar

-Program: A modified Event Management Program to manage two calendars instead of just one
+Program: Event Management Program to manage two calendars
 Purpose: To understand the OO concepts of inheritance and polymorphism and virtual and pure virtual functions in C++.

     SOURCE CODE: